 - browntail moth (Browntail moth caterpillars defoliate trees; contact with toxic hairs can cause severe dermatitis and respiratory problems.)

-Those that do not YET occur in Maine, but are close by in NH and MA:
+Those that do not YET occur in Maine, but are close by other states:

 - Asian longhorned beetle